Tips for a Successful Scouting Trip to Portugal

 • Tour 3 (1 day): In the sunny Algarve, we’ll guide you through Lagos and surrounding expat-friendly towns.
 Should you wish to delve deeper into the East Algarve, Tour 4 can be added to your itinerary.

-Value-Added Discussions Our tours are more than just sightseeing; they're about engaging in meaningful discussions on various topics, including real estate, mortgages, Portugal's history, lifestyle, and providing you with the tools for independent exploration.
-This approach ensures you're well-prepared for your scouting trip.
+Value-Added Discussions Our tours are more than just sightseeing; they’re about engaging in meaningful discussions on variou topics, including real estate, land used, mortgages, Portugal’s history, lifestyle, and providing you with the tools for independent exploration.
+This approach ensures you’re well-prepared for your scouting trip, while having fun.

 Preparation Is Key To maximize your experience, we recommend reading our book, Portugal Beckons - A Complete Step-by-Step Guide for Moving to Portugal, as essential pre-trip homework.
 This will equip you with valuable insights and questions, ensuring a well-informed and successful scouting trip across Portugal.